slackhq/nebula/examples/quickstart-vagrant/README.md

 ### Connectivity

-Are you able to ping other boxes on the private nebula network?
+Are you able to ping other boxes on the private Nebula network?

-The following are the private nebula ip addresses of the vagrant env
+The following are the private Nebula ip addresses of the vagrant env:

 ```
 generic1.vagrant [nebula_ip] 10.168.91.210
 generic2.vagrant [nebula_ip] 10.168.91.220
 lighthouse1.vagrant [nebula_ip] 10.168.91.230
 ```

-Try pinging generic1.vagrant to and from any other box using its nebula ip above.
+Try pinging generic1.vagrant to and from any other box using its Nebula ip above.

-Double check the nebula firewall rules under /etc/nebula/config.yml to make sure that connectivity is allowed for your use-case if on a specific port.
+Double check the Nebula firewall rules under /etc/nebula/config.yml to make sure that connectivity is allowed for your use-case if on a specific port.

 ```
 vagrant@lighthouse1:~$ grep -A21 firewall /etc/nebula/config.yml
 firewall:
   conntrack:
     tcp_timeout: 12m